How to Prepare for Agentic Commerce: Protocols, APIs, Product Data in 2026

 Look at where your product information actually lives today.
 Spreadsheets, supplier PDFs, ERP exports, CMS fields, shared drives.
 Map the gaps, the duplicates, and the inconsistencies.
 If a human struggles to tell which version is correct, an agent will not trust it.2.
 Create One Source of Truth for Product Information

-Bring core product data into a single system that controls attributes, variants, languages, and updates.
+Bring core product data into a single PIM system that controls attributes, variants, languages, and updates.
 This is how you avoid confusion, mismatches, and last-minute fixes.3.
 Structure Your Product Data

 Product titles, attributes, pricing, availability, and identifiers need to be clean and structured.
 If a model has to infer meaning, you lose reliability.4.
 Make Feeds a Priority